What is cold-pressed juice? And why is it so much better than other types of juices?

 These attributes have led to an explosion in cold-pressed juice interest.
-In October of 2018, Yahoo Finance stated that the cold-pressed juice market will top $8.1 Billion by 2024.
+In April of 2022, Fortune Business Insights stated that the cold-pressed juice market is projected to grow from $1.15 billion to nearly $2 billion by 2029.

 With the increase of cold-pressed juice, we think now is a great time to explain what it is and how it’s made.
 Here’s what we’ll cover in this article: